 Commonly, victims will sustain a head injury at work.
 Workers in a variety of industries are at-risk for a potential head injury every day.
 If you or someone you love has sustained a workplace head injury from an on-the-job accident, the victim could be entitled to workers compensation benefits.
 Workers comp benefits commonly cover all of the medical expenses associated with your injuries, and can also offer additional support if you are unable to work following your head trauma.

-The experienced attorneys at our workers compensation law firm in Phoenix, the Phillips Law Group, are determined to fight for justice for victims of workplace injuries throughout Arizona, Utah, California and New Mexico.
+The experienced attorneys at our workers compensation law firm in Tucson, the Phillips Law Group, are determined to fight for justice for victims of workplace injuries throughout Arizona, Utah, California and New Mexico.
 We can work to recover the compensation you deserve as a head injury victim.